 If you have the infection, antibiotics and other drugs can help fight the bacteria and ease symptoms.
 To be certain you get rid of it, you must finish taking the medication as directed, even if your symptoms stop.

 Ulcers are treated with acid-blocking drugs called proton pump inhibitors (PPIs) or H2 blockers.
 They can be taken orally, but if you have a bleeding ulcer, they can also be taken intravenously.
-Cameron ulcers are usually treated with PPIs, but sometimes surgery is needed to repair the hiatal hernia.
+Cameron ulcers are usually treated with PPIs, but to repair the hiatal hernia.

 If your ulcers are the result of taking too many NSAIDs, work with your doctor to find another medication to treat pain.

 Over-the-counter antacids sometimes relieve symptoms.
 Ask your doctor if it’s okay to take antacids.

 You’ll have to take medication for at least a few weeks.
 You should also avoid taking NSAIDs going forward.

 If you have severely bleeding ulcers, your doctor may want to perform another endoscopy at a later date to be certain that you’re fully healed and that you don’t have more ulcers.

 An untreated ulcer that swells or scars can block your digestive tract.
 It can also perforate your stomach or small intestine, infecting your abdominal cavity.
 That causes a condition known as peritonitis.